Preparing for Sedation Before Cosmetic Dental Work

 Have someone you trust monitor you during the first few hours after arriving home.
 Call your dentist if anything feels off.

-FAQ Break: Post-Procedure Questions
+FAQ: Post-Procedure Questions

 • How long before I feel like myself again?